oroinc/documentation/crm/user_guide_business_intelligence/reports/bi_use_custom_reports.rst

 In the **Designer** section, you can define the structure of your report.

 .. image:: /user_guide/img/business_intelligence/custom_reports_2.png
-   :alt: Designer of your report
+   :alt: Defining the structure of the report in the designer section

 There are four main subsections that help you build your report: